ppinard/fsaecostreport/docs/editors/excel.rst

 number and saves the CSV in the system ``components`` folder.
 After running the macro, double check that the ``components`` folder contains CSV files.
-If an error occurs during the conversion, report a :ref:`bug`.
+If an error occurs during the conversion, report a :ref:`bug <bug>`.